Bleed air: Uses

 In civil aircraft, bleed air's primary use is to provide pressure for the aircraft cabin by supplying air to the environmental control system.
-Additionally, bleed air is used to prevent the formation of ice on parts of the aircraft on which it would endanger the safe operation of the aircraft (such as wing leading edges).
+Additionally, bleed air is used to prevent the formation of ice on parts of the aircraft on which it would endanger the aircraft (such as wing leading edges).

 Bleed air is used to power aircraft systems because it is readily available from the engines.
 For example, bleed air from one engine can be used to start the other engines.
 Lavatory water storage tanks are pressurized by bleed air that is fed through a pressure regulator.

 When used for cabin pressurization, bleed air from the engine must first be cooled because it leaves the compressor at temperatures up to 250 °C. It is passed through an air-to-air heat exchanger cooled by the cold outside air.
 It is then fed to an air cycle machine that regulates the temperature and flow of air into the cabin, keeping the environment comfortable.
 New bleed air is continuously flowing into the cabin and stale air leaving.
 Part of it is reused after passing through filters.
 This process is contrary to the common misconception that cabin air in airplanes is the same air being recycled.

 Bleed air is also used to heat the engine intakes.
 This prevents ice from forming, accumulating, breaking loose, and being ingested by the engine, which could damage it.

 On aircraft powered by jet engines, a similar system is used for wing anti-icing by the 'hot-wing' method.
 In icing conditions, water droplets condensing on a wing's leading edge can freeze.
 If that happens, the ice build-up adds weight and changes the shape of the wing, causing a degradation in performance and possibly a critical loss of control or lift.
 To prevent this, hot bleed air is pumped through the inside of the wing's leading edge, heating it to a temperature above freezing, which prevents the formation of ice.
 The air then exits through small holes in the wing edge.

 On propeller-driven aircraft, it is common to use bleed air to inflate a rubber boot on the leading edge, breaking the ice loose after it has already formed.

 Bleed air from the high-pressure compressor of the engine is used to supply reaction control valves as used for part of the flight control system in the Harrier family of military aircraft.